aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

 the ``Pending DMA Count`` and ``DMA Throughput`` rows show the DMA activity.
 In general, we want these to be as high as possible, and in some cases may help give clues as to whether the workload is memory or compute bound.

-Next are the individual Neuron Core engine executions.
+Next are the individual NeuronCore engine executions.
 These rows show the start and end times for instructions executed by each engine, and clicking on one of these bars will show more detailed information, as well as any dependencies that were found.
 For models involving collective compute operations, you will additionally see rows labeled with ``CC-core``, which are used to synchronize the CC operations.